mdelapenya/liferay-backend-guild/retreat/containers/index.md

 Docker adds a host entry for the source container to the /etc/hosts file.

+### Creating Networks

-Creating Networks: When you create a network, Engine creates a non-overlapping subnetwork for the network by default.
+When you create a network, Engine creates a non-overlapping subnetwork for the network by default.
 You can override this default and specify a subnetwork directly using the `--subnet` option.
 On a bridge network you can only specify a single subnet.
 An overlay network supports multiple subnets.

 When you specify an IP address in this way while using a user-defined network, the configuration is preserved as part of the container’s configuration and will be applied when the container is reloaded.
 Assigned IP addresses are preserved when using non-user-defined networks, because there is no guarantee that a container’s subnet will not change when the Docker daemon restarts unless you use user-defined networks.